J-Shahim/portfolio-webpage/src/assets/texts/dfm-project/model6.md

-# Model 6 Description
+# Hinge-Back-Plate-Esal

-This is a placeholder for the DFM model 6 description.
+Description for Hinge-Back-Plate-Esal.
+Replace with details about this part.